asdian/CS1.6-Tutorials/MetaUI.md

 > [!NOTE]
 > If you're using the raw files from CSO you should be good, no need to follow this section.

-1. Make sure your custom v_model has `bodygroup`, under `hands` studio model name, and contains two hand model bodies.
+1. Make sure your custom v_model has `bodygroup` entry under `hands` studio model name, and contains two hand model bodies.
 One male and one female.

 ![Hand bodygroup example.](https://github.com/asdian/CS1.6-Tutorials/blob/main/Pics/MetaUI/bodygroup.png)